Denfeld High School: History

 The home of the Hunters, Denfeld High School was known as Irving High School when it opened for classes on 11 September 1905.
 It was later called Duluth Industrial High School.
 When the school moved into today's MacArthur West school building at 725 North Central Avenue in 1915, its name was changed to honor Robert E. Denfeld, superintendent of Duluth schools from 1885 to 1916.
 During his tenure, the number of schools in Duluth increased from seven to 34.
-Denfeld was instrumental in the creation of a two-year program to train teachers which eventually grew to become the University of Minnesota Duluth.
+Denfeld was instrumental in the creation of a two-year program to train teachers that eventually grew to become the University of Minnesota Duluth.

-The current building was constructed in red brick and limestone at a cost of $1,250,000 and opened in September 1926.
-Duluth architects Abraham Holstead and W.J.
-Sullivan designed the H-shaped English Gothic style building which features medieval carvings by Duluth master stone carver George Thrana.
-Thrana came to Duluth in 1889 from Norway where he was trained as a stone sculptor.
-He carved for 40 years in sandstone, granite, marble and limestone and his work is featured on many Duluth buildings including the Lyceum Theater, Old Central High School, Glensheen, the Board of Trade Building, St. Louis County Courthouse and the St. Louis County Jail.
+The current building was constructed in red brick and limestone for $1,250,000 and opened in September 1926.
+Duluth architects Abraham Holstead and W. J. Sullivan designed the H-shaped English Gothic style building, which features medieval carvings by Duluth master stone carver George Thrana.
+Thrana came to Duluth in 1889 from Norway, where he was trained as a stone sculptor.
+He carved for 40 years in sandstone, granite, marble and limestone, and his work is featured on many Duluth buildings, including the Lyceum Theater, Old Central High School, Glensheen, the Board of Trade Building, St. Louis County Courthouse, and the St. Louis County Jail.

-The school has a 120-ft clock tower which features eight buttresses.
+The school has a 120-foot clock tower with eight buttresses.
 Its face was designed by Carl Shroer, a teacher at Central High School, and was completed by Denfeld students who welded together four sections cast in aluminum by the Duluth Brassworks Company.
 The numbers on the face were painted silver and the clock hands were gold painted wood.
-The face was later painted black, in order to make it more easily visible from Grand Avenue.
+The face was later painted black to make it more visible from Grand Avenue.

-Denfeld High School's auditorium was built at a cost of $25,000 and is another of its most prominent features.
-It can accommodate nearly 2000 people in the audience, 200 on stage and includes an orchestra pit.
-Public figures who've visited in the auditorium include Richard Nixon and Johnny Cash.
-The auditorium was renovated for $1,200,000 and reopened in late 2006 after being closed for nearly a year.
-The auditorium is the annual venue for Denfeld's traditional Maroon and Gold Day assembly during the week of homecoming when the auditorium is adorned with maroon and gold decorations.
+Denfeld High School's auditorium was built for $25,000 and is another of its most prominent features.
+It can accommodate nearly 2,000 audience members and 200 people on stage, and includes an orchestra pit.
+Public figures who have visited the auditorium include Richard Nixon and Johnny Cash.
+The auditorium was renovated for $1,200,000 and reopened in 2006 after being closed for nearly a year.
+It is the annual venue for Denfeld's traditional Maroon and Gold Day assembly during homecoming week, when the auditorium is adorned with maroon and gold decorations.